The Battle of Los Angeles

 “This is the single most heavily documented UFO Case in the history of UFOs.”

-On February 25, 1942, only eleven weeks after the unforgettable attack on Pearl Harbor, an unidentified aircraft appeared in the sky above Culver City, California.
+The Battle of Los Angeles occurred on February 25, 1942, only eleven weeks after the unforgettable attack on Pearl Harbor, an unidentified aircraft appeared in the sky above Culver City, California.
 Just before 2:30 a.m., military personnel launched an assault on the hovering object, firing more than 14,000 rounds of anti-aircraft artillery into the air.
 The onslaught was witnessed by more than one million people.
 After more than 90 minutes of battle, the unscathed craft simply disappeared over the Pacific Ocean.
 It was never seen again, and this event was destined to become forgotten history…until now.

 It’s very hard to say the attack was ‘rumored’ when a million people in the area witnessed it, took 8mm video footage and the army was totally unable to ‘shoot down’ the invaders [as they were called] with over 1500 high-powered rounds of firepower.
 Below is a review of the media and military response to the event.
 The events that took place 11 weeks after the attack on Pearl Harbor are real events.
 You never read about these events in school.
 This is the real story of the battle of Los Angeles.